La Salle hosts Grant and Duquesne - WTOP News

 Philadelphia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Duquesne visits the La Salle Explorers after Dae Dae Grant scored 22 points in Duquesne’s 90-85 loss to the Saint Louis Billikens.
+BOTTOM LINE: Duquesne takes on the La Salle Explorers after Dae Dae Grant scored 22 points in Duquesne’s 90-85 loss to the Saint Louis Billikens.

-The Explorers are 8-6 in home games.
-La Salle gives up 71.7 points to opponents and has been outscored by 2.3 points per game.
+The Explorers have gone 8-6 at home.
+La Salle ranks ninth in the A-10 in rebounding averaging 32.1 rebounds.
+Fousseyni Drame leads the Explorers with 5.8 boards.

-The Dukes have gone 8-6 against A-10 opponents.
-Duquesne leads the A-10 with 10.9 offensive rebounds per game led by Austin Rotroff averaging 2.6.
+The Dukes are 8-6 in conference games.
+Duquesne leads the A-10 shooting 37.3% from deep.
+Kevin Easley Jr. leads the Dukes shooting 50.0% from 3-point range.

 Grant is scoring 15.6 points per game and averaging 4.7 rebounds for the Dukes.
-Jimmy Clark III is averaging 13.7 points and 4.7 rebounds over the last 10 games for Duquesne.
+Jimmy Clark III is averaging 1.7 made 3-pointers over the last 10 games for Duquesne.

 LAST 10 GAMES: Explorers: 5-5, averaging 70.1 points, 34.3 rebounds, 12.6 assists, 6.4 steals and 2.7 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 69.4 points per game.